mewzy/take-home-exam/README.md

 ## Requirements

 - ruby version 2.3.0 +
-- rails version 5.0.0 +
+- rails version 4.0.0 +

 ## Installation

 - git clone repository
-- `$ bundle i`
-- `rake db:migrate`
-- `$ rails s`
 - Create your own branch.
 The title of the branch should be `YOUR_FIRST_NAME-YOUR_LAST_NAME`.
+- `$ bundle i`
+- `$ rails s && rake db:migrate`

 ## Overview

-In this assignment, you will be populating the sqlite database from the data provided in .json format, and completing a filtering feature of a sample listings page.
+In this assignment, you will be populating the `sqlite` database from the data provided in `.json` format, and completing a filter feature of a sample listings page.

 You will be tested on your understanding of: